• Skip to primary navigation

 cooked chicken thighs on top of cauliflower rice on brown plate with fork

-Cast Iron Chicken Thighs with Cauliflower Rice
+Cast Iron Skillet Chicken Thighs Recipe

 Cast iron chicken thighs are simmered with fresh garlic, chicken broth, and pickle juice.
 The pickle juice adds a delicious brine flavor.
-Serve over a bed of cauliflower rice, topped with flavorful pan juices.
-This easy chicken thigh recipe is low carb, keto, and gluten free!

-5 from 3 votes
+5 from 4 votes

 Print Pin For Later Rate